-Member's Statement 332 - 6(2): Retirement of Annie Anautalik
+Member's Statement 333 - 6(2): Retirement of Annie Anautalik

 Mr. Simailak (interpretation): Thank you, Mr. Speaker.
-Good afternoon, colleagues and residents of Baker Lake.
+Good day, colleagues and residents of Baker Lake.
+I hope you have a good day.

-(interpretation ends) I would like to announce today that another one of my constituents has just announced their retirement; Annie Anautalik.
+(interpretation ends) Mr. Speaker, I would like to announce today that another one of my constituents has just announced their retirement, Annie Anautalik.